Which Singapore REITs Offer The Best Returns in 2018? (A Comparison Table)

-Singapore being one of the largest REIT Markets in the world continues to experience an upsurge in demand for REITs as investors look for ways to bet on the booming real estate sector.
-This asset class is becoming extremely popular given the amount of returns it accords investors in the form of passive income.
+Singapore is one of the largest REIT Markets in the world continues to experience an upsurge in demand for REITs as investors look for ways to bet on the booming real estate sector.
+This asset class is becoming extremely popular given the number of returns it accords investors in the form of passive income.

 What makes REITs exciting as investment vehicles, is the fact that they are obliged to distribute at least 90% of their taxable income.
 Over the past five years, Singapore REITs have returned close to 11.1% to investors, compared to 5.6% returned by the Straits Times Index.

 Below are some of the most sought-after real estate investment trust in Singapore that investors are using to diversify their investment portfolio and in the process, generate significant returns.

 |REITS||Debt/equity Ratio||1-YEAR Revenue Growth||3-year revenue Growth||P/E Ratio||Dividend Yield|

 |BHG Retail REIT||41.59%||–||–||7.472||7%|

 SolidBuild Business Space REIT was one of the best performing REITs in 2017, thanks to its principal investment strategy of investing in income-producing real estate properties.
 The REIT primarily invests in business and industry space properties.
 It owns a total of 12 business parks and industrial properties used by industries engaged in manufacturing, engineering, warehouse, and logistics.

 The REIT boasts of a yield of 9.2%.
 In the third quarter of last year, its distribution per unit stood at 11.374 Singapore cents.